Phase Retrieval for Radar Waveform Design: Introduction

-The AF also plays a significant role in the detection theory of the targets because it represents the output of the matched filter at the receiver.
-It describes the interference caused by the range and/or Doppler of a target when compared to a reference target of equal radar cross-section.
-The ambiguity function evaluated at $\left(\tau, f\right)=(0,0)$ is equal to the matched filter output that correlates perfectly to the signal reflected from the target of interest \cite{mahafza2005radar}.
+The AF represents the noise-free output of a matched filter at the receiver.
+It describes the distortion caused by the range and/or Doppler of a target when compared to a reference target of equal radar cross-section with no delay or Doppler shift.
+The ambiguity function evaluated at $\left(\tau, f\right)=(0,0)$ is equal to the matched filter output that correlates perfectly to the signal reflected from the target of interest \citep{mahafza2005radar}.
 In other words, returns from the nominal target are located at the origin of the ambiguity function.
 Thus, the ambiguity function at nonzero $\tau$ and $f$ represents returns from some range and Doppler different from those for the nominal target.
-Therefore, AF may be used to scale the signal-to-noise ratio (SNR) in detection analyses when the target and detector are mismatched \cite{soliman1988spread}.
+Therefore, the AF may be used to scale the signal-to-noise ratio (SNR) in detection analyses when the target and detector are mismatched \citep{soliman1988spread}.